 Train stations are even more hectic and busy than bus stops/stations.
 This means that there is a big chance that you will find money on the floor unknowingly dropped by stressed train passengers.
 The more stressful the train station, the higher the chance of finding dropped coins.

 Additionally, if you’re on the train yourself check the floor for any coins dropped inside.
+It still counts as finding money on the ground, even if that ground is currently travelling at 100 mph!

 #12 At the Beach